 For the caesar pasta salad

-- 1 (12 ounce) package of rotini or bowtie pasta (I used gluten free)
+- 1 (12 ounce) package of short cut pasta like rotini or bowtie pasta gluten-free if needed

 - 3 cups chopped romaine lettuce